kuda1992/CloudComputingCapstoneStreaming/readme.md

 ### Question 4
 - For each airport X, rank the top-10 airports in decreasing order of on-time departure performance from X.

+	This question allows us to rank the top 10 airports for each airport.
+To calculate this we need to submit an airport as a query which will filter the results based on the query.
+The filtered results will be used to get the airport and average departure delay as a tuple, which will be grouped by key and then calculate the average,

 	### Query
 	```
 	lines \